fsasm/Compr-MIPS/Readme.md

 only some adjustment are needed.

 With the help of some tools the most used instructions were selected and transformed into a 16-bit format.
-Like the C-extension from RISC-V the 16-bit instruction has a 32-bit instruction equivalent.
+Like the C-extension from RISC-V every 16-bit instruction has a 32-bit instruction equivalent.

 As a proof-of-concept a simple processor core was developed in VHDL for the Terasic Cyclone V GX Starter Kit.
 This processor supports both instructions sets